 Description: JMG at KVCC is focused on working with students that were in JMG in a high school setting and helping them to transition to a college campus.
 Our College Transition Specialist works with each identified student on their grades, goals and future plans.

 Learning Commons

-Contact: Christy Johnson, Director 453-5084, cjohnson2@kvcc.me.edu 453-3584
+Contact: 453-5084, lc@kvcc.me.edu